AhmedBinhamim/Air-Express-Flight-Booking-System/README.md

 # Air-Express-Flight-Booking-System
-Air Express Flight Booking System is a web-based application developed to serve customers to conduct online booking through websites

 Air Express is a flight booking system that provides customers with a convenient and user-friendly interface to search for and book flights.
 The system is built using a combination of front-end technologies, including HTML, CSS, and JavaScript, and a back-end technology of PHP.
 This allows for a responsive and interactive user experience while also providing efficient data processing and storage capabilities.